Alico (ALCO)

 AI Analysis | Feedback

-John Kiernan, President and Chief Executive Officer
+John E. Kiernan, President and Chief Executive Officer

-Brad Heine, Senior Vice President and Chief Financial Officer
+Bradley Heine, Senior Vice President and Chief Financial Officer

-Brad Heine became Alico's Senior Vice President and Chief Financial Officer in August 2023.
-Prior to Alico, he served as the Senior Vice President - Corporate Controller of Wejo Group Limited, a connected vehicle data solutions organization.
-He also held the position of Vice President - Accounting at IAC InterActiveCorp, a holding company comprising media and internet companies.
-Mr. Heine spent 12 years at Avis Budget Group, a global car rental company, where he held various positions of increasing responsibility, including VP of External Reporting and Technical Accounting and Financial Controller for the EMEA region, overseeing a $2 billion revenue business unit.
-He began his career as an auditor with Deloitte & Touche and also worked at AT&T.
+Bradley Heine was appointed Chief Financial Officer of Alico effective August 16, 2023.
+Prior to Alico, he served as the Corporate Controller of Wejo Group Limited, a connected vehicle data solutions company.
+He also held the position of VP of Accounting at IAC InterActiveCorp.
+Mr. Heine spent 12 years at Avis Budget Group, a global car rental company, where his roles included Vice President of External Reporting and Technical Accounting and Financial Controller for the EMEA region.
+He began his career as an auditor with Deloitte & Touche.

-Mitch Hutchcraft, Executive Vice President of Real Estate
+Mitch Hutchcraft, Executive Vice President, Real Estate

 James E. Sampel, Chief Information Officer

-Mary Molina, Chief Administrative Officer & Corporate Secretary
+Mary Molina, Chief Administrative Officer

 AI Analysis | Feedback